catprisbrey/Godot4-ControllerTemplate/README.md

 # Features

+- Uses only standard UI key mappings
-- Move forward and backward.
+- Move forward and backward
+- Rotate left and right
-- Move left and right with CharacterBody3d rotation.
+- Strafe movement left and right (by holding Tab key)
 - Mouse, keyboard, & joypad camera movement
 - Jump

 # Usage

-- Create a CharacterBody3D node and attach the NewCharacterBody3D.gd player script.
+- Create a CharacterBody3D node
+- Attach the NewCharacterBody3D.gd player script.
-- Add a camera as a child (As a child of a SpringArm for 3rd person).
+- Add a camera as a child (or as a child of a SpringArm for 3rd person camera).
 - Place the camera/SpringArm height and distance to preference

 # Notes

 - No vertical motion on camera movement.
-That would work better using a gimbaling node and not on the parent CharacterBody3D, I want this script to be self-contained, and fully functional using only a CharacterBody3D and a camera.
+That would work better using a gimbaling node and not on the parent CharacterBody3D, This script is meant to be self-contained, and fully functional using only a CharacterBody3D and a camera.

-- Currently uses built-in button mappings
+- Currently uses only built-in button mappings
-This allows it to work immediately but should not be left for projects beyond prototypes
+This allows it to work immediately, but should not be left for projects beyond prototypes